AlexuAgo/AlexuAgo/README.md

 - 👋 Hi, I’m @AlexuAgo
 - 👀 I’m interested in programming, sports and games.
-- 🌱 I’m currently in a computer science university.
+- 🌱 I have a BSc in Computer Science.

 <!---